zeakey/matplotlib-figures/README.md

-<h1 align="center">Bag of Examples of Plotting Figures in Academic Papers.</h1>
+<h1 align="center">Collection of matplotlib figures.</h1>

-This repo is a collection of figures in my co-authored papers.
+This is a collection of plots in my co-authored papers.
 These figures are mainly made by [matplotlib](https://matplotlib.org/).
 Here  are some examples: